Hiring Employees in China: What US Employers Need to Know

 - Mid-Autumn Festival

 Your job ad needs to clearly describe not only the role’s duties and responsibilities but also the work hours.
 Whether you decide to have your Chinese employees work their local hours or your hours, leave no ambiguity here and make it clear what you expect.
 This will help you narrow applicants down quickly, reducing the amount of time you need to spend reviewing resumes and interviewing candidates.
+Our guide on how to advertise a job ad can help you.

-To help you screen applicants quickly and effectively, we recommend you make a must-haves list for the position.
-No candidate will match up perfectly, but the best ones should match with your handful of must-haves.
+You may receive applicants quickly.
+For lower-level jobs that don’t require as much skill, expect an influx of candidates in the first few days.
+To help you screen applicants quickly and effectively, check out our article on how to screen applicants.
+We recommend you make a must-haves list for the position; no candidate will match up perfectly, but the best ones should match your needs.

-Conducting interviews with global workers will present some time zone challenges.
-But this is good practice for you to see how the individual candidates communicate given these obstacles, especially if you need them to work your hours.
+Doing interviews with global workers will present some time zone challenges, but this is good practice for you to see how the individual candidates communicate given these obstacles, especially if you need them to work your hours.
+We recommend having a list of structured interview questions for each applicant.
+As a result, you can rate candidates based on their answers to the same questions, allowing you to narrow the candidates down to just one.

-Note: If you’re working with a Chinese EOR, you can let your representative know who your chosen candidate is so that the EOR can then establish a relationship with that worker and place them with your business.
-Essentially, you can do the legwork to find the employee you want, and then partner with a Chinese EOR to lease the worker.
+If you’re working with a Chinese EOR, you can let your representative know who your chosen candidate is so that the EOR can then establish a relationship with that worker and place them with your business.
+Essentially, you do the legwork to find the employee you want, and then partner with a Chinese EOR to lease the worker.

 Checking references outside the US can be difficult.
 While we usually recommend all reference checks be completed over the phone, it might be too cumbersome to do so.
 Only if necessary, it would be acceptable to communicate with a reference via email.
-Ask them direct questions, as well as follow-up questions, to gauge whether the candidate is capable of doing the job.
+Ask them direct reference check questions, as well as follow-up questions, to gauge whether the candidate is capable of doing the job.

 - Salary and pay frequency